martinmoene/catch-lest-other-comparison/README.md

-# Catch&ndash;lest feature comparison
+# Catch&ndash;doctest&ndash;lest feature comparison
-Tabularised feature comparison between Catch, lest and possibly other C++ test frameworks.
+Tabularised feature comparison between Catch, doctest and lest C++ test frameworks.

 Note: This is an initial draft, it is incomplete and likely contains errors.